Terminology

 Arbitrage - Arbitrage is the process of purchasing and selling the same asset in different markets in order to profit from the difference in the listed prices.
 By profiting through exploiting market inefficiencies, it inadvertently resolves the price in different markets.

 High-risk collateral - High-risk collateral refers to assets with high price volatility or low liquidity.
-These collateral types will have a lower safety ratio assigned to them because liquidation risk are higher due to fluctuations in price.
+These collateral types will have a higher MCR & CCR assigned to them because liquidation risk are higher due to fluctuations in price.

 Last updated